PhD in Nutrition & Integrative Physiology

-Students generally align their curriculum along either the:
+Students generally align their courses along one of the following tracks:

-But students also have the option to tailor coursework in consult with the thesis mentor and advisory committee.
+Students have the option to refine coursework requirements in consult with their thesis mentor and advisory committee.

 The bulk of the time in this program revolves around the doctoral dissertation, generally culminating in the publication of two to four papers describing original research findings in the medical literature.

 Most students in the program receive research stipends from the faculty mentor and a concomitant waiver of tuition.

 Before applying to the program, applicants should identify prospective mentors willing to provide guidance and financial support for the student’s research activities.